Please ensure Javascript is enabled for purposes of website accessibility

 How do I give consent?

-Consent will be initiated through your Third-Party Provider’s app and consent authorization will be confirmed either through your Licensed Financial Institution’s app or the AlTareq Consent Mobile App.
+Consent will be initiated through your TPP’s app and consent authorisation will be confirmed either through your LFI’s app or the AlTareq Consent Mobile App.
 You can view, pause, or cancel your consent at any time through any of the abovementioned platforms.

 What types of data are shared through Open Finance?